Off-road Bumpers

 Grille Guard Bumpers

-Bumpers with built on grille guards provide the greatest protection for your truck by sheltering your headlights and grille from front-end collisions from cars or in rural areas wildlife.
-Some manufacturers like Ranch Hand, Tough Country, and Road Armor specialize in making rugged one-piece bumpers that will protect your rig.
+Grille guard bumpers offer maximum protection by shielding your headlights and grille from collisions or wildlife.
+Brands like Ranch Hand, Tough Country, and Road Armor specialize in rugged one-piece bumpers.
+These come in two main styles:

 Modular Bumpers